amperity/amperity-docs/shared/destination_settings.rst

 .. setting-snowflake-account-name-start

-TEMP: "The name of the Snowflake account"
+The account name is contained within the URL for the Snowflake instance and is a character code located before ``snowflakecomputing.com``.
+For example: "ab12345".

 .. setting-snowflake-account-name-end